 aux(numeric(log1x) ~ log(1 + x) | init(0))

-right-hand side provides the defining expression of the variable on the
+should be understood as mathematical equality or assignment, where the right-hand side provides the defining expression of the variable on the left-hand side.
+Thus, the example above defines an auxiliary response log1x

-defined as the logarithm of
+as the logarithm of 1 + x

 , and assigns it to be of type "numeric"

-The type declaration is required, because it might not be possible to
+.
+The type declaration is required, because it might not be possible to unambiguously determine the type of the response variable based on its expression alone from the data, especially if the expression contains "factor"

 type variables.
-Supported types include
+Supported types include "factor"

 , "numeric"